ANTsX/ANTsR/README.md

 ?antsSet*
 ```

-All of `ImageMath` from ANTs is accessible too
+Parts of `ImageMath` from ANTs are accessible via
 ```
-ImageMath(3,threshimg,'ClusterThresholdVariate',threshimg,mask,5)
+?iMath
 ```

 for more fMRI focused tools, see [RKRNS](http://stnava.github.io/RKRNS/) and its